 The first footpath in the village it incorporates footpath numbers ED5 and ED6, where the path to Monks Court is ED5, and the Hay Bridge side is ED6.
-Footpath ED5 starts at the road bridge, that goes over the River Arrow, to Monks Court, the ancient mound on the north west side of the village.
+Footpath ED5 starts at the road bridge that goes over the River Arrow, to Monks Court, the ancient mound on the north west side of the village.
 Unfortunately that is as far as the footpath can take you at the time of writing.

 The footpath used to connect the heart of the village to the old ford in Broome Lane (now Hay Bridge) and followed the course of the River Arrow on the north bank through Arrow Bank Caravan Park.
 Unfortunately it is no longer usable.
-A flood swept away a style in 2001 and Herefordshire Council have never replaced it.
+A flood swept away a stile in 2001 and Herefordshire Council has never replaced it.
 The footpath had been eroded by the river in several places which meant that its original route had changed considerably from its marked position on the map.
 The permissive rights were also revoked by the then landowner to prevent the public from walking through the park.

 The other end of the footpath at Hay Bridge (ED6) has been partially (and rather bizarrely) reinstated by Herefordshire Council (where the old ford used to be) and runs for less than 100m into Arrow Bank Caravan Park, but no further.

 What used to be a lovely walk through an attractive part of the village can no longer be enjoyed by visitors or residents.

 The second footpath (ED7) takes you across some fields to the weir and further on to Pembridge.
 Well worth a walk on a fine day.
 The footpath starts in the middle of the village opposite the Old Post Office, a black and white building which is now a private residence.
 From the White Swan Inn walk west on the pavement along the north side of the main road.
 After 100m you'll notice a gate beside a driveway entrance.
 Cross the gate into a small field and the walk to the weir is about 10 minutes.